cantino/blog.andrewcantino.com/source/_posts/2015-04-15-railsconf-2015-party-list.markdown

 Inspired by [Mike Perham's RailsConf 2013 event list](http://www.mikeperham.com/2013/04/11/railsconf-2013-events/), and not seeing one yet for this year's [RailsConf](http://railsconf.com/), I decided to put one together.
 Please send me a note on [Twitter](https://twitter.com/tectonic) if you have a party or event to add!

-_Last updated: Thursday, April 16th._
+_Last updated: Friday, April 17th._

 ## Sunday